Signed in as:

 The African American Jazz Caucus aims to promote the rich musical culture and legacy of Historically Black Colleges and Universities (HBCU) & Predominately Black Institutions (PBI).
 Through our partnership with the Jazz Education Network (JEN), the AAJC selects a musical group from an HBCU or PBI to feature at the annual JEN Conferences each January.

 What is an HBCU?
-An HBCU is any historically black college or university that was established prior to 1964, whose principal mission was, and is, the education of black Americans, and that is accredited by a nationally recognized accrediting agency or association, making reasonable progress toward accreditation.
+An HBCU is any historically black college or university established before 1964, whose principal mission was, and is, the education of black Americans, and that is accredited by a nationally recognized accrediting agency or association, making reasonable progress toward accreditation.

 What is a PBI?
-A predominantly black institution has a low per full-time undergraduate student expenditure in comparison with other institutions offering similar instruction; and enroll at least 40% African American students.
+A predominantly black institution has a low per full-time undergraduate student expenditure in comparison with other institutions offering similar instruction; it enrolls at least 40% African American students.

 Mission

-The African American Jazz Caucus, Inc. is dedicated to protecting, preserving, and perpetuating the rich cultural heritage and legacy of jazz, which is one of our indigenous musical art forms.
-Accentuating Its Roots from Mother Africa, which has evolved and developed Global Fruits.
+The African American Jazz Caucus, Inc. is dedicated to protecting, preserving, and perpetuating jazz's rich cultural heritage and legacy.
+It is one of our indigenous musical art forms—accentuating Its Roots from Mother Africa, which has evolved and developed Global Fruits.

-PLEASE READ THIS ENTIRE PAGE FOR INSTRUCTIONS ON HOW TO APPLY BEFORE CONTINUING ON TO THE ONLINE APPLICATION.
+PLEASE READ THIS ENTIRE PAGE FOR INSTRUCTIONS ON HOW TO APPLY BEFORE CONTINUING.

 The NCCU Vocal Ensembles have won accolades at numerous American and international festivals and have twice performed at the White House with the NCCU Jazz Ensemble and Jazz Combos.
 The Ensemble and guest artist Joey Calderazzo were featured at the 2008 International Association for Jazz Education Conference in Toronto, Canada.
 The Ensemble performed with pianist Geri Allen and vocalist Carmen Lundy at the NCCU Jazz Festival in 2007.
 In 2009, they became the first college vocal group to perform at the prestigious Notre Dame Jazz Festival.